gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 categories: Android Fingerprint
 Published: true
 ---
-Since version 8.0, Android has fully introduced HIDL to separate vendor partition from sysem partition, so that Android is capable to upgrade framework through OTA without recompiling HAL.
-Correspondingly, the framework of fingerprint has also been changed.
+Since Android 8.0, Android has fully introduced HIDL to separate vendor partition from sysem partition, so that Android is capable to upgrade framework through OTA without recompiling HAL.
+Correspondingly, the framework of fingerprint has also been reorganized.
 This page will give a introduction about the difference of the fingerprint framework between android 7.0 (and early version) and android 8.0 (and later version).

 After the study of the previous three articles, <br>